Is the pre-tribulation rapture true or false?

 This last verse clearly indicates that those beheaded during the tribulation are in the first resurrection

 Hi, and thanks for the email.
-Wouldn't it be nice if either side of the debate could could just quote three scriptures and that was the end of it?
+Wouldn't it be nice if either side of the debate could just quote three scriptures and that was the end of it?
 Unfortunately, it is a little bit more complicated than that.
 And I don't have any problem with the three scriptures quoted, and I certainly don't think they contradict a pre-tribulation rapture in any way.
 I guess the main point that you were making is that Rev 20:4-6 says that this is the 'first' resurrection... so how could there possibly be a resurrection before the 'first' one?

 This is not a new argument and what some misunderstand is that 'first' resurrection includes several stages.
 It is first in type, not first in order of time as you seem to take it.
 The 'first' resurrection is contrasted in Rev 20 with the 'second' death.
 If a person is part of the first resurrection, then the second death has no power of them.
 It is also contrasted with the second resurrection which is of those that have to stand before the Great White Throne of Judgment.
 It is not saying that this is the first ever resurrection and there cannot be any before this.